goaver/api-integration/website/docs/accessing.md

 1. Login to the Aver Portal
 2. Go to Settings under your organization in the left nav bar
 3. Find the integrations tab and select API Keys
 4. Add an API key with "Portal User" scope.
-To test the API with dummy data, use the "Test API Key"
 5. Copy the "secret"

 <p>